eclipse-sumo/sumo/docs/web/docs/Tools/Output.md

 ```

 !!! note
-    The last example is very simular to (netdumpdiff.py][#netdumpdiffpy] and [edgeDataDiff.py](#edgedatadiffpy)
+    The last example is very similar to [netdumpdiff.py](#netdumpdiffpy) and [edgeDataDiff.py](#edgedatadiffpy)

 ## attributeCompare.py

 Computes statistics on numerical attributes in multiple xml files with the same structure (eg. attribute *timeLoss* for element *vehicleTripStatistics* in [statistic-output](../Simulation/Output/StatisticOutput.md)) and writes the
 results to standard output.
-The tool works very similar to [attributeDiff.py](#attributediffpy) but uses multiple files and computs a wide range of statistics instead of the difference between values.
+The tool works very similar to [attributeDiff.py](#attributediffpy) but uses multiple files and computes a wide range of statistics instead of the difference between values.

 ```
 python tools/output/attributeCompare.py file1.xml file2.xml file3.xml --xml-output compared.xml